 Canes Venatici, two hunting dogs held on a leash by Boötes, seen in the Atlas Coelestis of John Flamsteed (1729).
 For the original depiction by Hevelius, click here.

 Charles’s Heart, and a Whirlpool

-The star Beta is called Chara, from the Greek for ‘joy’, the name given by Hevelius to the southern dog.
-The northern dog, called Asterion (‘little star’), is marked only by a scattering of faint stars.
-Johann Bode drew the dogs with their names engraved on their collars in his Uranographia atlas.
+Beta Canum Venaticorum, on the dog’s snout, is called Chara, from the Greek for ‘joy’, also the name that Hevelius gave the southern dog.
+The northern dog, which Hevelius called Asterion (‘little star’), is marked only by a scattering of faint stars.
+In Bode’s Uranographia, the names of the dogs are engraved on their collars.

 Canes Venatici contains a globular cluster of stars, M3, and a beautiful spiral galaxy, M51, called the Whirlpool.
 M51 was the first galaxy in which spiral form was noticed, by the Irish astronomer Lord Rosse in 1845.
 It consists of a large galaxy in near-collision with a smaller one.

 The stars 21 and 24 Canum Venaticorum plus a fainter, unnumbered star were known to the Chinese as Sangong, ‘three excellencies’, representing the Emperor’s closest and most trusted aides.
 Changchen was a group of seven stars representing a contingent of palace guards, stretching from Alpha via Beta CVn and ending just across the border at 67 Ursae Majoris.

 One individual star was named Xiang, ‘prime minister’.
 It is usually identified as 5 Canum Venaticorum, although Sun and Kistemaker think it is not in Canes Venatici at all but actually the star Chi Ursae Majoris.